yianzhou/yianzhou.github.io/_posts/apple/2021-03-04-computer-network.md

 TCP socket is identified by a four-tuple: (source IP address, source port number, destination IP address, destination port number).
 In particular, and in contrast with UDP, two arriving TCP segments with different source IP addresses or source port numbers will (with the exception of a TCP segment carrying the original connection-establishment request) be directed to two different sockets.

-Consider a host running a Web server, such as an Apache Web server, on port 80.
-In particular, both the initial connection-establishment segments and the segments carrying HTTP request messages will have destination port 80.
 Today’s high-performing Web servers often use only one process, and create a new thread with a new connection socket for each new client connection.
 For such a server, at any given time there may be many connection sockets (with different identifiers) attached to the same process.
 If the client and server are using persistent HTTP, then throughout the duration of the persistent connection the client and server exchange HTTP messages via the same server socket.

 ## UDP